McTavishLab/physcraper/How_to_start.md

     Depending if you have uploaded your tree prior to analysis to the [OpenTreeofLife website (OToL)](https://ot14.opentreeoflife.org/opentree/argus/opentree9.1@ott93302), there are two main options:

-    Specified paths have to start either from your root directory (e.g. `/home/USER/physcraper/path/to/file`), or can be relative from within the physcraper main folder (`./path/to/file`).

-    a) using OpenTreeOfLife study ID:
+    1. using OpenTreeOfLife study ID:

-      There is an example file in `docs/example.py` it is based on the wrapper function `standard_run()`
+          There is an example file in `docs/example_scripts/OToL_standard_run.py` it is based on the wrapper function `standard_run()`

           To obtain the study and tree ID's for an OToL run, either go to the website and query your lineage or you can run `find_studies.py` by typing in the terminal `python ./path/to/file/find_studies.py LINEAGENAME`.
 It will give you a studyID and a treeID, if there is a study available.

         * **study_id**: the ID of the corresponding study from OToL
         * **tree_id**: the ID of the corresponding tree from OToL
         * **seqaln**: give the path to your alignment file, must be a single gene alignment
         * **mattype**: file format of your alignment - currently supported: “fasta”, “newick”, “nexus”, “nexml”, “phylip”
         * **workdir**: path to your working directory, the folder where the intermediate and result files shall be stored.
         * **configfi**: path to your config-file, which edited in step 1.
         * **otu_jsonfi**: path to the otu json file, this will contain all the information of the sequences retrieved during the run.
 Usually, does not need to be edited.

-    b) using your own files:
+    2. using your own files:

-      There is an example file in `tests/tiny_standard_ownfile.py`, it comes with a tiny sample dataset in `tests/data/tiny_example`.
+        There is an example file in `docs/example_scripts/own_data_standard_local.py`, it comes with a tiny sample dataset in `tests/data/tiny_example`.
 The corresponding wrapper function to use in your file setup is `own_data_run()`.

         * **seqaln**: give the path to your alignment file, must be a single gene alignment
         * **mattype**: file format of your alignment - currently supported: “fasta”, “newick”, “nexus”, “nexml”, “phylip”
         * **trfn**: give the path to the file containing the corresponding phylogeny, all tips must be represented in the alignment file as well.
         * **schema_trf**: file format of your phylogeny file - currently supported: “fasta”, “newick”, “nexus”, “nexml”, “phylip”
         * **id_to_spn**: path to a comma-delimited file where tip labels correspond to species names: example file can be found in `tests/data/tiny_test_example/test_nicespl.csv`
         * **workdir**: path to your working directory, the folder where intermediate and result files shall be stored.
         * **configfi**: path to your config-file, which was edited in step 1.
         * **otu_jsonfi**: path to the otu json file, this will contain all the information of the sequences retrieved during the run.
 Usually, does not need to be edited.

+    Note: Specified paths have to start either from your root directory (e.g. `/home/USER/physcraper/path/to/file`), or can be relative from within the physcraper main folder (`./path/to/file`).

 2. filter run: